eascodes/100-days-code/log.md

 **Thoughts** Some of the concepts in the OOP module were a little overwhelming toward the end, but I think they will make better sense to me when I put them into context in a coding project.

 **Link(s) to work** https://www.freecodecamp.org/eascodes

+## Day 67: January 4, 2021

+**Today's Progress**: Today I set up the front page of my recipe website to pull & display recipes from my database once they submitted through the "new recipe" form.
+I also set up a functional search bar.

+**Thoughts** I am ecstatic that I was able to figure these tasks out!
+I used the same series of PHP tutorials as before, but had to tailor the instructions more for what I was trying to accomplish.
+I ran into a few errors and issues along the way but was able to quickly figure them out.

+**Link(s) to work** https://emily.schtubbs.com/recipe/index.php